KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

     subject    predicate    object

-The *predicate* expresses how the subject is *related* to the object.
+The *predicate*, like a verb in natural language, expresses how the subject is *related* to the object.
 Here are some sample definitions of knowledge graphs.
 Notice how relationships (italics ours) are integral to these definitions.

 >"[Google] has been working on an intelligent model—in geek-speak, a “graph”—that understands real-world entities and their *relationships* to one another: things, not strings."
 [2]